llewelyn-williams/words-of-support/TESTING.md

 Using Lighthouse from Chrome Developer tools, I ran a report.
 ### Result
  ![Lighthouse SEO Report](assets/readme-images/seo.png)
+ It highlighted that I was missing a meta description.
 ### Fix
+I added a meta description to the base.html
+`<meta name="description" content="Share issues and supportive kind words anonymously.">`

 ## Usability
 ### Expected